WHAT IS A BOARDING PREMISES?

 A Boarding premises is defined under the Residential Tenancy Act 1997 as a room and any other facilities provided with the room where the room is occupied as a principal place of residence and any of the bathroom, toilet or kitchen facilities are shared with other persons.

 The Act does not consider a premise which; contains less than three boarding rooms and the owner occupies the same building or where the tenant occupies the building and subleases out rooms, as boarding premises.

-The Act does not apply to premises which are tertiary institution based, student accommodation.
+The Act may not apply to premises which are tertiary institution based student accommodation.